1961 Minnesota Vikings season: Week 1: vs. Chicago Bears

 This was the first regular season game in Vikings history.
 George Shaw started the game at quarterback for the Vikings, but he was soon replaced by rookie Fran Tarkenton, who threw four touchdown passes and ran for another as the Vikings won 37–13.
-They were the last expansion team to win their first game until the 2002 Houston Texans.
+They were the last expansion team to win their first game until the 1996 Baltimore Ravens.